 Submission to demands

 In other instances, a supervisor’s threat of an adverse employment action might succeed in securing the plaintiff’s submission to the supervisor’s demand and the supervisor might therefore take no adverse tangible employment action of a sort that would be reflected in the official records of the employer.
-On the question of proving discrimination, it is not entirely clear whether Third Circuit caselaw would require a “hostile environment” analysis in such a case.
+On the question of proving discrimination, it is not entirely clear whether Court of Appeals caselaw would require a “hostile environment” analysis in such a case.
 The Robinson court suggested in dictum that in

 cases in which an employee is told beforehand that his or her compensation or some other term, condition, or privilege of employment will be affected by his or her response to the unwelcome sexual advances .... , a quid pro quo violation occurs at the time when an employee is told that his or her compensation, etc. is dependent upon submission to unwelcome sexual advances.
 At that point, the employee has been subjected to discrimination because of sex....
 Whether the employee thereafter submits to or rebuffs the advances, a violation has nevertheless occurred.